 - Functionality: Your websites and apps should function as intended.
 When users land on a 404 page or find a broken mobile app button, they’ll lose confidence in your brand.
 Deliver better user experiences by maintaining every clickable element of your digital assets.

 - Helpful/relevant: Are you delivering useful content for your users?
-Are they finding information relevant to their search engine queries?
-Can mobile app users find answers to questions about refunds when making a purchase?
+Are they finding relevant information for their search engine queries?
+Can mobile app users find answers to refund questions when making a purchase?

 - Consistency: Does the design, copy, and functionality remain consistent across all digital interactions?
 When the rules change, users are confused, frustrated, and more likely to abandon your website or app.

 - Convenient: Incorporate technology that creates more convenient experiences when possible.
-Some examples of tech you might consider using voice activation, visual search, and QR codes.
-These features reduce friction for users and strengthen relationships with your brand.
+Some examples of tech you might consider using include voice activation, visual search, and QR codes.
+These features reduce friction for users and strengthen your brand's relationships.

 What is the Difference Between UX Marketing and CX Marketing?